SDU-RIO-Explore/.github/ISSUE_TEMPLATE/bug_report.md

 -->

+- [ ] I have activated the browser Private mode to evaluate if the error still happens.
-- [ ] I have searched the [issues] of this repo and believe that this is not a duplicate.
+- [ ] I have checked that no other similar [issues][issues] or [discussions][discussions] are already opened and believe that this is not a duplicate.
-- [ ] If an exception occurs when executing a command, I executed it again in debug mode (`DEBUF = True` in settings).
+- [ ] If an exception occurs when executing a command, I execute it again in debug mode (`DEBUF = True` in settings).

+---

 ### Describe the bug 🐛